-- Community partners should be either non-profit organizations or for-profit organizations that work with serve the underserved and marginalized populations or that need assistance with social justice issues
+- Community partners should be either non-profit organizations or for-profit organizations that work with marginalized populations or are addressing social justice issues.

 - Students in CEL classes must track their hours for annual reporting and per Carnegie Classification compliance.

 The CEL Attribute announces to students at the time of registration that your class involves a community engaged learning or community engaged research project.
-It also registers your class with the CCEL, which in turn provides support to you and your students by
+It also registers your class with CCEL, which in turn provides support to you and your students by:

 The CEL Curriculum Committee uses the following criteria to determine the designation: